 Similarly, net profit margins (NPM) of Kaveri Seeds (KSCL) have also followed its operating profit margins, first decreasing from 20% in FY2009 to 16% in FY2012 and then increasing to 26% in FY2015.
 However, NPM of Kaveri Seeds (KSCL) has been consistently above 16%, which is a very good sign.

 One of the major reasons for high profitability margins of Kaveri Seeds (KSCL) is that it has been paying taxes at a very low rate of 3-5% currently, which is far less than the standard corporate tax rate in India.
-Kaveri Seeds (KSCL) used to pay the tax at standard rate of 30-34% until FY2008, however, since FY2009, the tax rates have plunged significantly.
+Kaveri Seeds (KSCL) used to pay the tax at a standard rate of 30-34% until FY2008, however, since FY2009, the tax rates have plunged significantly.

-An investor needs to understand, the tax benefits that Kaveri Seeds (KSCL) started getting since FY2009, as the withdrawal of these incentives would lead to significant drop in net profit margins.
+An investor needs to understand, the tax benefits that Kaveri Seeds (KSCL) started getting since FY2009, as the withdrawal of these incentives would lead to a significant drop in net profit margins.

 Also Read: How to do Financial Analysis of a Company